 Whether you’re a Coding Engineer gunning for Software Developer or Software Engineer roles, a Tech Lead, or you’re targeting management positions at top companies, IK offers courses specifically designed for your needs to help you with your technical interview preparation!

 If you want to take your prep to the next level, consider us!
-Interview Kickstart offers a comprehensive tech interview preparation course to Software Engineers.
-With over 100 instructors, coaches, and interviewers from FAANG and top tech companies, we’ve helped more than 9,000 software engineers land their dream job.
+Interview Kickstart offers a comprehensive tech interview preparation course for Software Engineers.
+With over 100 instructors, coaches, and interviewers from FAANG and top tech companies, we’ve helped more than 10,000 software engineers land their dream job.